JulianDavis/uurl/README.md

 # uurl
-A small and simple HTTP client
+`uurl`, pronounced "Earl", is a small and simple library for creating an HTTP client.